This post contains a paid collaboration with Appletiser.

-And this is how the following recipe happened 😉
+And this is how the following Stuffed Butternut Squash recipe happened 😉

-I have been loving roasted squash over the past few months – in many shapes and forms, so it was a natural for me to include a roasted butternut squash in the recipe!
-And since trying our dried bean mixes at work, I have had a thing for Pearl Barley – so you can imagine that I could not not combine these two amazing items here.
+I have been loving roasted Stuffed Butternut Squash over the past few months – in many shapes and forms, so it was a natural for me to include a roasted butternut squash in the recipe!
+And since trying our dried bean mixes at work, I have had a thing for Pearl Barley – so you can imagine that I could not combine these two amazing items here.

-In regards to roasting your butternut squash: I prefer to use a little Extra Virgin Olive Oil to brush the squash before it goes into the oven, but you could technically create this recipe without the addition of oil, if you swing that way.
+In regards to roasting your Stuffed Butternut Squash: I prefer to use a little Extra Virgin Olive Oil to brush the squash before it goes into the oven, but you could technically create this recipe without the addition of oil, if you swing that way.
 Simply add a little ovenproof dish with a little water to your oven, so that your squash doesn’t get too dry.

 I definitely recommend to cut little slits into your squash before roasting – this helps the squash to roast all the way through easier and avoids the unwanted ‘burnt outer edges & tough inside’ phenomenon.

-But let me not keep the recipe from you for too long (& distracting you with talk about roasting the perfect butternut squash ;))
+But let me not keep the recipe from you for too long (& distracting you with talk about roasting the perfect Stuffed Butternut Squash ;))